Start Stop Idling

 Every morning and evening, millions of vehicles accelerate and brake hundreds of times over short distances and idle for extended periods of time.
 This is preventable.

-The number of times a vehicle accelerates and brakes can be significantly reduced if traffic lights are optimised to hold vehicles stationary (for two to three minutes) until the section of road ahead is clear to drive on.
+The number of times a vehicle accelerates and brakes can be significantly reduced on our most congested roads if traffic is held until the section of road ahead is clear to drive on.

 Managed correctly, this would have little impact on driver journey time but would significantly reduce the number of times each vehicle accelerates & brakes and would provide obvious opportunities for drivers to switch off their vehicle engine rather than idle.